77777kaz77777/documentation-and-cheat-sheets/linux-general/linux_permissions_reference_expanded.md

-# Advanced Linux Permissions, Ownership, and Access Control Reference Guide
+# A deep dive into managing Linux file permissions, ownership, and ACLs.

 ## 1. Numeric (Octal) Permission Breakdown